 A nod to our Alumni

 Longtime Riverthief, the constantly-kilted and genre-crossing beatmaster Terry Kittmer, relocated to Nova Scotia in 2016.
-Drumming duties have since passed to Oscar Mullally.
+Drumming duties were then passed on to Oscar Mullally until 2023, when Dave Hebert joined the group.

 A bevy of famous fiddlers have passed through the band’s ranks over the band’s long tenure: champion valley fiddler Terry-Lynn Mahusky; the gypsy-styled Finnish-Canadian Shanthi Minor; and the great, versatile session player, Greg Brown have all rosined up their bows in the service of the ‘Thieves.
 Javier Mullally and the classically trained and Irish-inspired Evan Lewis currently handle fiddle duties for the band.